-A few weeks ago, my on-ramp to the Information Superhighway was closed; that is, I lost my Internet connection.
+Years ago, my on-ramp to the Information Superhighway was closed; that is, I lost my Internet connection.
 It was a painful two days.
-Although I am fully cognizant of just how much I do online, it was unaware of how fully my life and especially my work has been integrated into and dependent upon the Internet.
+Although I was fully cognizant of just how much I do online, it was unaware of how fully my life and especially my work has been integrated into and dependent upon the Internet.

-It was an arduous day and got me thinking how I take things for granted — until I don’t have them.
-As strange as it seems, I think I am more flummoxed when I lose Internet than I am when I lose AC power.
+It was an arduous day and got me thinking about how I take things for granted—until I don’t have them.
+As strange as it seems, I think I am more flummoxed when I lose the internet than I am when I lose AC power.
 (And since we have a well, when we lose power, we also lose water, save what is already in the storage tank.)

 Given all this, I’ve made my list of utility reliability, from the most to the least: